Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

-If you are going to use the Pro on yourself, the adjustable arm will help if you want to reach the lower and middle back.
-We don’t think the adjustable arm is a must-have here though.
+In our self-testing, the adjustable arm proved helpful when we wanted to reach the lower and middle back.
+We don’t think the adjustability is a must-have here, though.

 Theragun is the king when it comes to stroke length.

-The Pro has the 16mm amplitude, and as in other full-sized Theraguns, this is still the longest amplitude you can get.
+The Pro has a 16mm amplitude, and, as in other full-sized Theraguns, this is still the longest amplitude you can get.

-That said, other brands have started equipping their devices with 16mm amplitude as well.
+That said, other brands have also started equipping their devices with 16mm amplitude.

 A good example is the Achedaway Pro which also happens to be a fierce rival to the Theragun Pro as far as performance is concerned.

-With enough stall force, 16mm amplitude guarantees a great punch and a deep to the bone massage.
+With enough stall force, 16mm amplitude guarantees a great punch and a deep tissue massage.

-Because the Pro also has the long 16mm amplitude, the great stall force means you can have a true deep to the bone massage.
+Because the Pro also has the long 16mm amplitude, the great stall force means you can have a true deep tissue massage.
 Unlike its two siblings (Prime and Elite), the Pro can guarantee a deep percussive therapy even to a heavily built bodybuilder or athlete.

 However, note that even here, the stall force is progressive.
 In other words, you won’t get 60lbs. across all speed gears.
 The only time the Pro stalls with 60lbs. of force is when it’s revving at high intensity.

-We feel that this is an important feature for therapists or chiropractors who want to achieve a consistency with the massage.
+We feel this is an important feature for therapists or chiropractors who want to achieve consistency with the massage.

-However, if you’re just going to use the gun on yourself, we feel that the force meter is not something you’re going to have to worry about (there’s no way to check it when using it on your back).
+However, if you’re just going to use the gun on yourself, we feel that the force meter is not something you’ll have to worry about (there’s no way to check it when using it on your back).

-With consistent use, you can easily master how to use the devices.
+With consistent use, you can quickly master how to use the device effectively.

 How does the Theragun PRO compare against its main competitors?